nhernandezdlm/nhdlm_cml_demo/code/README.md

 ### 3 Model Building

-This Jupyter Notebook demonstrates a walkthrough of the process for building the churn prediction model.
+This Jupyter Notebook demonstrates a walkthrough of the process for building the loan eligibility prediction model.
 It also shows more details on how the LIME model is created and a bit more on what LIME is actually doing.

 Open a Jupyter Notebook session (rather than a workbench session): Python3, 1 CPU, 2 GB and open the `3_model_building.ipynb` file.